 8 Caffeine Intake

-The Royal College of Psychiatrists recommends that anyone feeling tired should cut out caffeine gradually and to stop having all caffeine drinks after a 3-week period.
-Caffeine is found in: coffee, tea, cola and energy drinks.
+The Royal College of Psychiatrists recommends that anyone feeling tired should cut out caffeine gradually and stop having all caffeine drinks after 3 weeks.
+Caffeine is found in coffee, tea, cola and energy drinks.

 Try to remove caffeine completely from your lifestyle for a month to see if you feel less tired without it.
 You may find that not consuming as much caffeine as before gives you headaches and if this happens, cut down more slowly on the amount of caffeine that you drink.